Bumblebee202111/doubean-public/README.md

 * HTTPCanary for douban access
 * jadx-gui for understanding models
 * Google Chrome for CSS debugging
-* Twitter, Chrome, CoolApk apps as references for UI design
+* Twitter, Chrome, CoolApk, Reddit, Google News apps as references for UI design